sankhomis192k/symfonycrud/README.md

 # symfonycrud
-Basic crud operation using bootstrap modal and datatables  with login and logout
+Symfony5 MySQL basic crud operation using bootstrap modal and datatables  with login and logout